 As a business management major, you will sharpen your leadership, problem solving, and entrepreneurial skills through a variety of business management courses.
-You will learn about organizational leadership, human resource management, and organizational behavior, which will prepare you to be an effective leader in multiple business settings.
-At SBU, you will receive a high-caliber academic business education to prepare you for a successful career as professional managers in corporations, not-for-profit organizations, and small businesses.
+You will learn about organizational leadership, human resource management, organizational behavior and more, which will prepare you to be an effective leader in multiple business settings.
+At SBU, you will receive a high-caliber academic business education to prepare you for a successful career as a professional manager in corporations, not-for-profit organizations, and small businesses.

 Psalm 15 — The SBU College of Business and Computer Science's Psalm 15 initiative provides intentional integration of faith and academic discipline.
 Using Psalm 15 as a basis, the College has identified eight character traits that should be the hallmark of the College's students and graduates.
 These character traits are emphasized in coursework and in a special lecture series.
 The highlighted character traits are: Integrity, Service, Respect, Charity, Faithfulness, Truthfulness, Humility and Perseverance.Ethics and Professional Development — As part of an intentionally Christian education, all students in the College of Business and Computer Science take a senior-level course in Ethics and Professional Development.
 The course teaches Christian personal and professional ethics and equips students with life skills such as career development, etiquette, and personal financial planning, with the goal of producing ethical business leaders who will be servant leaders in the workplace.